Get me outta here!

 Calymene, celebra Trilobite Fossil

-Trilobites developed several different life styles; some moved over the seabed as predators or scavengers, while others were filter feeders, yet some swam along the ocean strata feeding on plankton.
+Trilobites developed several different life styles; some moved over the seabed as predators or scavengers, while others were filter feeders, yet some swam along various ocean stratas feeding on plankton.
 Most were sluggish swimmers, while some later varieties were designed precisely for speed and swam in the mid-ocean, pelagic zones where more predators existed.

 Calymene, celebra Trilobite Fossil